epiliper/devira/README.md

 - Influenzas A and B
 - Enteroviruses (including rhinoviruses)
 ## Workflow
-1. ADAR takes in raw FASTQ files specified in a user-created samplesheet, performs read trimming and QC reporting, and assigns reads to specific taxon bins with [kraken2](https://github.com/DerrickWood/kraken2).
+1. DEVIRA takes in raw FASTQ files specified in a user-created samplesheet, performs read trimming and QC reporting, and assigns reads to specific taxon bins with [kraken2](https://github.com/DerrickWood/kraken2).
-2. The reads associated with each bin are then assembled into contigs with [megahit](https://github.com/voutcn/megahit), and the contigs are compared to FASTA references in a user-supplied database; for all references above average nucleotide identity and coverage thresholds, ADAR will use the references to guide and refine contig arrangement into scaffolds.
+2. The reads associated with each bin are then assembled into contigs with [megahit](https://github.com/voutcn/megahit), and the contigs are compared to FASTA references in a user-supplied database; for all references above average nucleotide identity and coverage thresholds, DEVIRA will use the references to guide and refine contig arrangement into scaffolds.
 3. Scaffold gaps undergo gap-filling with 1) sequencing reads and, if any gaps are left, 2) reference sequence.
 4. To generate a consensus genome, sequencing reads are realigned to the scaffolds with [bwa-mem2](https://github.com/bwa-mem2/bwa-mem2), and the alignment is used to call consensus with [ivar consensus](https://github.com/andersen-lab/ivar).
 This is performed twice to get longer assemblies with less bias towards the chosen reference genome.